vishalbelsare/agentgateway/examples/basic/README.md

 ![Echo](./img/echo.png)

 That worked!
-The proxy was able to proxy the request to the `everything` tool and return the response.
+The gateway was able to proxy the request to the `everything` tool and return the response.